Child Welfare and Foster Care Statistics

 Child Welfare by the Numbers

-KIDS COUNT offers more than 60 measures of child welfare, encompassing how many children and youth are in the system, the rates at which they enter it, their demographic characteristics (including race and ethnicity when available) and their experiences in foster care, exiting care, being adopted when applicable, aging out of the system and more.
+KIDS COUNT offers more than 60 measures of child welfare, encompassing how many children and youth are in the system, the rates at which they enter it, their demographic characteristics and their experiences in foster care, exiting care, being adopted when applicable, aging out of the system and more.
 In addition to child welfare statistics at the national and state levels, KIDS COUNT also provides data by territory, when possible.
-Policymakers, child welfare agencies and others have used these data for decades to understand how well the system is meeting the needs of vulnerable children, youth and families, and how it can be strengthened so that all abused and neglected children can heal and grow up with safe, stable families.
+Policymakers, child welfare agencies and others have used these data for decades to understand how well the system is meeting the needs of vulnerable children, youth and families, and how it can be strengthened so that all children who have experienced maltreatment can heal and grow up with safe, stable families.

 Statistics on Emotional, Behavioral and Health Problems Linked to Child Trauma

 Children and youth who experience trauma, including abuse or neglect, are at increased risk for long-term emotional, behavioral and physical health problems, among other challenges.
-KIDS COUNT offers scores of additional measures that describe these types of life challenges for children and youth, ranging from high-risk behavior, such as juvenile justice system involvement and substance abuse, to difficulties with mental health, physical health and academic performance.
-(These data are provided by state and race and ethnicity, as well as other breakdowns, when possible.)
+KIDS COUNT offers scores of additional measures that describe these types of life challenges for children and youth, ranging from high-risk behavior, such as juvenile justice system involvement and substance abuse, to difficulties with mental health, physical health and academic performance (data are provided by state and race and ethnicity, as well as other breakdowns, when possible).
 Importantly, the consequences of child maltreatment can be mitigated with equitable access to trauma-informed services and nurturing, lasting family relationships and support.

 Child Maltreatment Trends

-The likelihood that a child will be abused or neglected in the United States has improved slightly in recent years: 8 in every 1,000 kids under 18 were confirmed victims of maltreatment in 2020, after holding steady at 9 per 1,000 from 2015 to 2019.
-Of the 615,000 victims in 2020, three in four experienced neglect, consistently the most common type of maltreatment.
-Nearly one in five (16%) of these children were physically abused, 9% were sexually abused, 6% were emotionally abused and 2% experienced medical neglect.
-Young kids are the most at risk, as 72% of verified victims were 10 and under in 2020, similar to previous years.
+The likelihood that a child will be abused or neglected in the United States has improved slightly in recent years: 7 in every 1,000 kids under 18 were confirmed victims of maltreatment in 2023, down from 8 per 1,000 in the previous three years and 9 per 1,000 the five years before that.
+Of approximately 542,900 victims in 2023, about three in four experienced neglect, consistently the most common type of maltreatment.
+About 1 in 6 (17%) of these children were physically abused, 10% were sexually abused, 7% were emotionally abused and 2% experienced medical neglect.
+Young kids are the most at risk, as more than two-thirds (69%) of verified victims were 10 and under in 2023, similar to previous years.

 Foster Care Statistics